kevinpt/syntrax/doc/index.rst

 Syntrax
 =======

 Syntrax is a railroad diagram generator.
 It creates a visual illustration of the grammar used for programming languages.
 A specification file describes the syntax as a hierarchy of basic elements.
-This is processed into an image representing the same syntax with interconnected bubbles.
+This is processed into an image representing the same syntax with interconnected nodes.

 The specification is a set of nested Python function calls: